Why is sleep so important?

 - Anxiety in certain situations.

 - Physical illness.

-Our bodies need to physically regenerate.
+Our bodies need to physically and mentally regenerate.
 Body cells repair while we sleep.
 Muscles restore and our brain revives.
 The theories above (there are many) highlight hormone imbalances with the lack of sleep, increased physical illness, increased cortisol (stress hormone), reduced concentration.

-- Feel more likely to give up/in to something you might have tried hard at before.
+- There is more likelihood that I will give up/in to something you might have tried before.

 Some sleep facts –